PeterPerhac/cheat-sheets/linux-and-osx.md

 `ln --symbolic` (or `ln -s`) creates a symbolic link.

 in theory there is a tac command that is doing the same as cat but in reverse order... not on a mac, though

+# Ubuntu specific

+To configure some specific parameters of a connected HID device:
+    `xinput list`
+		to show all input devices
+		(note the device ID for below commands)
+	`xinput list-props <id>`
+		to see all properties of given input device
+		(good idea to grep for one that we're interested in) e.g.
+			`xinput list-props 15 | grep -i finger`
+		(note the prop id in brackets)
+	`xinput set-prop <deviceID> <propertyID> <newValue>`
+		e.g.
+			`xinput set-prop 15 297 30 40 100`